sazidahmednassir/camera-review/README.md

 - You can view customer reviews in reviews
 - You can see camera price and sale, Camera ratings in Dashboard
 - I use routes and navlink in our navigation for hot reloading.
-- It also has active class in navbar which shows where page you now.
+- It also has active class in navbar which shows which page you are now.